Lower Division Colloquia

 This course will provide a basic understanding of the function of the human nervous system and how this function relates to behavior.
 (5 credits)

-Equivalent to PHYS 101
+Equivalent to THTR 101

 HNRS 250 seeks to engage students in the fundamental pursuit of Humanism: the conception, design, and implementation of a vision for human prosperity.
-Building on the course of study began in the First Year Sequence, the Colloquium in Interdisciplinary Honors focuses on concepts of personhood, individualism, community, and collectivism, from theoretical bases, as well as practical, through historical, contemporary, and even fantastical lenses, through a diverse array of such materials curated by an Honors faculty member.
+Building on the course of study began in the Core Year Sequence, the Colloquium in Interdisciplinary Honors focuses on concepts of personhood, individualism, community, and collectivism, from theoretical bases, as well as practical, through historical, contemporary, and even fantastical lenses, through a diverse array of such materials curated by an Honors faculty member.
 Students can expect to conclude the course having begun the development of their own coherent framework for human prosperity socially, politically, and economically; in essence, taking up the shared responsibility of creating culture.
 (5 credits)